Annulment and

 Jesus Christ has said that those who are united in the eyes of GOD

-in matrimony until death do they part.
+are joined in matrimony until death do they part.

 Divorce: